weedle/MS2-Client/README.md

 - The "main" task does not recompile the resources.
 The "all" task does

 ### Dependencies
 These go under a "libs" folder.
 There is a download script to set these up (`bash scripts/download_libs.sh`).
-Alternatively, if you have `bash` on your environment path you can use the Ant target "downloadlibs" which just calls that script.
+Alternatively, you can use the Ant target "downloadlibs" which just calls that script.
+(You need `bash` on your environment path)
 - [SimpleAPI-Java](https://github.com/Raekye/SimpleAPI-Java)
 - [Google GSON](https://google-gson.googlecode.com/files/google-gson-2.2.4-release.zip)
 - [Apache Commons Lang](http://commons.apache.org/proper/commons-lang/)